 Comment: This proposed amendment would limit the timeframe when gas-powered leaf blowers may be used within the community.
-The proposed language mimics the bylaw language currently in place in Marblehead which was approved at their 2022 Annual Town Meeting.
+The proposed language is the same bylaw language currently in place in Marblehead which was approved at their 2022 Annual Town Meeting.